mwojnars/schemat/django-app/hyperweb/hypertag/README.md

     == != >= <= < > in is "not in" "is not"
     not and or

-In the ternary "if-else" operator, the "else" branch is optional and defaults to "else None" if missing:
+A more general variant of the ternary "if-else" operator is available, with the "else" branch being optional, imputed with "else None" if missing:

     X if TEST else Y
     X if TEST